 This will ensure that your yellow diamond benefits from the increase in yellow intensity that yellow gold offers, but the ring setting will still look predominantly white.

 Yellow diamond color can be difficult to understand

 Much of a yellow diamond’s value, and the price you will pay, is due to the intensity of its yellow color.

-Understanding how the color scale works can be confusing (The GIA’s ‘helpful’ diagram is on the right), and if you aren’t sure what you are looking for, it can be difficult to understand why some diamonds are so much more expensive than others, which superficially look similar.
+Understanding how the color scale works can be confusing (The GIA’s ‘helpful’ diagram is below), and if you aren’t sure what you are looking for, it can be difficult to understand why some diamonds are so much more expensive than others, which superficially look similar.